kcmbonu15/data-science/README.md

 > - Develop a model from the 89 specimens that you can use to predict the group memebership
     of the remaining 199 specimens

+> - The aim of this project is to implement a classification method, using the Known to classify the unknown, the scope of this project also include the different classifier and combination methods, and evaluate the metric around their performance.